MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 :::image type="content" source="media/azure-windows-vm-memory-issue/resource-consumption-in-finding-tab.png" alt-text="Screenshot that shows resource consumption logged in Findings tab." lightbox="media/azure-windows-vm-memory-issue/resource-consumption-in-finding-tab.png":::

 If you expand the **Findings** event, you'll see several key details.
 The tab lists the processes in descending order per Average Memory consumption.
-It shows whether the process is related to the system, an app (SQL Server, IIS, or a third-party app).
+It shows whether the process is related to the system or an app (SQL Server, IIS, or a third-party app).

 :::image type="content" source="media/azure-windows-vm-memory-issue/key-details-in-findings-event.png" alt-text="Screenshot that shows key details logged in Findings tab." lightbox="media/azure-windows-vm-memory-issue/key-details-in-findings-event.png":::